Growth of curvature perturbations for PBH formation \& detectable GWs in non-minimal curvaton scenario revisited: Primordial black holes and scalar-induced gravitational waves

 \subsection{Scalar-induced gravitational waves}

 Besides the PBHs potentially produced from these enhanced small-scale curvature perturbations, another important physical phenomenon is the generation of sizable GWs, namely the SIGWs.
 According to the second-order cosmological perturbation theory \cite{Ananda:2006af, Baumann:2007zm}, the second-order tensor modes (i.e., $h_{ij}$ defined in Eq. \eqref{inf:metric_pert}) are inevitably induced through the non-linear coupling between different modes of the first-order scalar modes (i.e., $\Phi$ defined in Eq. \eqref{inf:metric_pert}).
-SIGWs have been attracting numerous attention in the context of PBH formation (see the comprehensive reviews \cite{Sasaki:2018dmp, Domenech:2021ztg, Escriva:2022duf}), which open a promising GW observational window for detecting PBHs along with the currently operating and forthcoming GW experiments including, for example, NANOGrav \cite{NANOGrav:2020bcs}, LISA \cite{LISA:2017pwj}, SKA \cite{Janssen:2014dka}, Taiji \cite{Ruan:2018tsw}, DECIGO \cite{Kawamura:2011zz} and BBO \cite{Crowder:2005nr}.
+SIGWs have been attracting numerous attention in the context of PBH formation (see the comprehensive reviews \cite{Sasaki:2018dmp, Domenech:2021ztg, Escriva:2022duf}), which open a promising GW observational window for detecting PBHs along with the currently operating and forthcoming GW experiments including, for example, SKA \cite{Janssen:2014dka}, Taiji \cite{Ruan:2018tsw}, DECIGO \cite{Kawamura:2011zz}, BBO \cite{Crowder:2005nr}, LISA \cite{Baker:2019nia}, AEDGE \cite{AEDGE:2019nxb}, THEIA \cite{Garcia-Bellido:2021zgu} and $\mu$-ARES \cite{Sesana:2019vho}.

 The dynamics of SIGWs are given by the second-order perturbative Einstein's field equation, \be h_{\textbf{k}}^{\lambda\prime\prime}(\tau) + 2\mathcal{H}h_{\textbf{k}}^{\lambda\prime}(\tau) + k^2h_{\textbf{k}}^{\lambda}(\tau) = S^\lambda_\textbf{k}(\tau) ~, \ee where the source term $S^\lambda_\textbf{k}(\tau)$ during the radiation domination is given by \be